 Here in 15C it is strange to remember how I once assumed these flights would become rarer.
 Strange because I’ve been to Shanghai five times this year, far more than Los Angeles or New York.

 This page is meant as some introduction, rather than a record.
 Yet it is a record, for in reading previous versions the things I notice most are those out of date.
 Here, then, is an attempt at both.

 I have been fortunate enough to live in the United States as an adult during the presidencies of Clinton and Obama.
 I moved to Tokyo in 2001, shortly after college graduation.
-I left New York for Japan on the seventh of September, and I moved to China two years later at the peak of the SARS panic.
+I left New York for Japan on the seventh of September, before the world changed.
+I moved to China two years later at the peak of the SARS panic.
 That was an empty flight, from Tokyo to Shanghai on the 18th of August 2003.

-I moved back to the States after that first year in Shanghai, landing in August of 2004, hopeful but under no illusions.
+I moved back to the States after that first year in Shanghai, landing in August of 2004, politically hopeful but under no illusions.
 I left again just after Thanksgiving, determined to discover how to remain abroad.
 That trip, once again poor and excited, stands out amid all the others.
 In so many ways I’ve succeeded, and all the visits to China this year, more than a decade later, are a testament to the career built on that determination.

-I moved to Houston with the woman I would marry in September 2008, excited and willing to work for it, in all senses of the word.
-Five years in China ended on a high note, and I was so happy to have little to do.
-Biking to the Obama volunteer office to make calls to the east coast connected me to both Houston and the country.
+I moved to Houston to share a small apartment with Tara in September 2008, excited and willing to work for it, in all senses of the word.
+Five years in China ended on a high note, and I was happy to have little to do.
+Biking to the Obama volunteer office to make calls to the East Coast connected me to both Houston and the country.